 CEOP help children stay safe online.

-Has someone acted inappropriately towards you online, or to a child or young person you know?
-It may be sexual chat, being asked to do something that makes you feel uncomfortable or someone being insistent on meeting up.
+Has someone acted inappropriately towards your child or a young person you know?
+It may be sexual chat, being asked to do something that makes them feel uncomfortable or someone being insistent on meeting up.
 You can report it to CEOP by clicking on the link here.

 Information for Children

 We can only be successful in keeping children safe online if we work with parents to ensure the Online Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.